Llena de amor: Plot

 Marianela Ruiz y de Teresa is a sweet, overweight girl.
 She graduates with honors from a private school and returns to Mexico to live with her mother, Eva Ruiz y de Teresa and attends university.
-When her mother is killed in a helicopter accident by a own fan Gerardo Torres, Marianela is sent to live with her uncle, Emiliano, and his wife, Fedra, along with her cousins, Emmanuel, Kristel, Gretel, and Axel.
+Her mother is killed in a helicopter accident by one of her own fans, Gerardo Torres.
+After her death, Marianela is sent to live with her uncle, Emiliano, and his wife, Fedra, along with her cousins, Emmanuel, Kristel, Gretel, and Axel.

 Fedra is a cruel, money-hungry woman who has always envied Eva and hates Marianela because of her weight and because of the money she will inherit from her mother.
 Marianela is treated horribly by Fedra, Kristel, and Ilitia; however Axel and Gretel are supportive of her and Emmanuel is kind to her and calls her "gordita hermosa."
 Emmanuel has always been Marianela's love interest since childhood.
 Over time, Emmanuel develops feelings for Marianela and realizes he loves her.

 Marianela also has a very supportive aunt, Netty who is an actress, and friends, Brandon, Doris, and Oliver.
 Fedra schemes and steals Marianela's inheritance from her mother, with a forged will that names her the sole beneficiary of Eva's money.
 Fedra tries to kill Marianela many times.
 She puts poison in chocolates that Emmanuel gives her and she plays tricks on her.
 Fedra is the one that killed Eva as well as her father.
 Gretel saw the whole thing and is faced with the crisis that makes people believe she is crazy.

 Emmanuel asks Marianela to marry him.
 She says yes and then tells their family.
 Fedra, Kristel, Axel, and Ilitia are against them getting married.
 Axel was against it because after an accident where he almost lost his life, Fedra sabotaged him to make him hate Marianela, but everyone else was happy for them.
 Ilitia was Emmanuel's ex-girlfriend and is "in love" with him.
 She is so angry that she and Kristel play a prank to stop the marriage.
 When Emmanuel goes to work that same day, Ilitia plans a bachelor party for him.
 The workers and Emmanuel get drunk.
 While they are getting drunk, Kristel goes to Marianela and gives her a fake invitation to Emmanuel and Ilitia's wedding.
 While Kristel tries to convince Marianela not to marry Emmanuel, Ilitia sends the workers home.
 Emmanuel falls asleep and then she puts Emmanuel on the bed, takes his shirt off, then she takes her clothes off and gets on top of him.
 Kristel takes Marianela to Emmanuel's workplace; when Marianela sees them, she leaves crying.
 Marianela calls her aunt in Spain and tells her she wants to visit her.
 Her aunt agrees.